apache/druid/docs/querying/using-caching.md

 See [Peon caching](configuration/index.md#peon-caching) for a description of all available task executor service caching options.

 ## Enabling caching in the query context
-After you enable cacheing for a service, set cache options for individual queries in the query [context](./query-context.md).
+After you enable caching for a service, set cache options for individual queries in the query [context](./query-context.md).
 For example, you can `POST` a Druid SQL request to the HTTP POST API and include the context as a JSON object:

 ```
 {